Anne Daguerre – Middlesex University

 Kate Derickson – University of Minnesota

-Kate Derickson is an Assistant Professor of Geography, Environment and Society at the University of Minnesota.
+Kate Derickson is an Associate Professor of Geography, Environment and Society at the University of Minnesota.
 Her research interests include racialization, urban political economy, and community-based activism.
 She has worked extensively with historically marginalized communities in Mississippi, Atlanta, and the Govan neighborhood of Glasgow, Scotland.
 Her work has been published in academic journals, including the Annals of the Association of American Geographers and Progress in Human Geography.

 Christopher D. DeSante – Indiana University